Misc networking utilities for checking the local networking environment and estimating pings.

-If you know that you are going to be using the relay network, call this to initialize the relay network or check if that initialization has completed.
-If you do not call this, the initialization will happen the first time you use a feature that requires access to the relay network, and that use will be delayed.
+If you know that you are going to be using the relay network (for example, because you anticipate making P2P connections), call this to initialize the relay network.
+If you do not call this, the initialization will be delayed until the first time you use a feature that requires access to the relay network, which will delay that first access.

 Ping Location Functions

 We use the ping times to the valve relays deployed worldwide to generate a "marker" that describes the location of an Internet host.
 Given two such markers, we can estimate the network latency between two hosts, without sending any packets.
 The estimate is based on the optimal route that is found through the Valve network.
 If you are using the Valve network to carry the traffic, then this is precisely the ping you want.
 If you are not, then the ping time will probably still be a reasonable estimate.

 This is extremely useful to select optional peers for matchmaking!

 The markers can also be converted to a string, so they can be transmitted.
 We have a separate library you can use on your backend to manipulate these objects.
 (See steamdatagramrelay

 Return location info for the current host.
 Returns the approximate age of the data, in seconds, or -1 if no data is available.

 It takes a few seconds to initialize access to the relay network.
 If you call this very soon after calling InitializeRelayNetworkAccess

 , the data may not be available yet.